jqhoogland/rationalia-starter/LW/Concepts/General Intelligence.md

 ## Definitions of General Intelligence

-After reviewing extensive literature on the subject, Legg and Hutter^[\[1\]](#fnosnb04qur8)^ summarizes the many possible valuable definitions in the informal statement “Intelligence measures an agent’s ability to achieve goals in a wide range of environments.”
+After reviewing extensive literature on the subject, [[@legg2007|Legg and Hutter]] summarizes the many possible valuable definitions in the informal statement “Intelligence measures an agent’s ability to achieve goals in a wide range of environments.”
 They then show this definition can be mathematically formalized given reasonable mathematical definitions of its terms.
 They use [Solomonoff induction](https://lessestwrong.com/tag/solomonoff-induction) \- a formalization of [Occam's razor](https://lessestwrong.com/tag/occam-s-razor) \- to construct an [universal artificial intelligence](https://lessestwrong.com/tag/aixi) with a embedded [utility function](https://lessestwrong.com/tag/utility-functions) which assigns less [utility](https://lessestwrong.com/tag/expected-utility) to those actions based on theories with higher [complexity](https://wiki.lesswrong.com/wiki/Kolmogorov_complexity).
 They argue this final formalization is a valid, meaningful, informative, general, unbiased, fundamental, objective, universal and practical definition of intelligence.

 We can relate Legg and Hutter's definition with the concept of [optimization](https://lessestwrong.com/tag/optimization).
 According to [Eliezer Yudkowsky](https://lessestwrong.com/tag/eliezer-yudkowsky) intelligence is [efficient cross-domain optimization](https://lessestwrong.com/lw/vb/efficient_crossdomain_optimization/).
 It measures an agent's capacity for efficient cross-domain optimization of the world according to the agent’s preferences.^[\[2\]](#fn7hbpdfpe6x3)^ Optimization measures not only the capacity to achieve the desired goal but also is inversely proportional to the amount of resources used.
 It’s the ability to steer the future so it hits that small target of desired outcomes in the large space of all possible outcomes, using fewer resources as possible.
 For example, when Deep Blue defeated Kasparov, it was able to hit that small possible outcome where it made the right order of moves given Kasparov’s moves from the very large set of all possible moves.
 In that domain, it was more optimal than Kasparov.
 However, Kasparov would have defeated Deep Blue in almost any other relevant domain, and hence, he is considered more intelligent.